websauna/websauna/README.rst

 User experience and frontend
 ----------------------------

-A default Bootstrap frontend is provided for landing page and form styling.
+A default mobile friendly Bootstrap frontend is provided for landing page and form styling.
 This makes it possible to use ready premium theme packages for distinct user experience even if there is graphical design talent in a team.
+Federated authentication, like Facebook or Google login, is supported out of the box.
 Building RESTful behavior over business logic is made easy, so that frontend may be replaced with a heavier JavaScript solution when needed.

 Data analysis
 -------------